The uncertainty of a tournament draw: Insights from the Champions League: Introduction

-According to a statement of UEFA President Aleksander {\v C}eferin, the new competition design is fully in line with the solidarity-based European sports model, and the qualification is based on sporting merit \citep{UEFA2024c}.
-Nonetheless, the draw of the league phase has sparked a lively debate both in the media and among academics. \citet{OptaAnalyst2024} has attempted to objectively measure the difficulty of the 36 fixtures, and questions have been raised over whether the new competition design has created an unfair playing field \citep{Grounds2024}. \citet{CsatoDevriesereGoossensGyimesiLambersSpieksma2025} argue that the current point-based ranking system does not provide the best ranking of the teams in the league phase due to the differences in their strength of schedule.

-This paper aims to investigate this issue by quantifying and comparing the importance of the draw in both the old and new designs of the UEFA Champions League.
-As a novelty in our approach, the uncertainty generated by the draw is quantified by the variance of the qualifying probabilities for the Round of 16.
-In addition, since the reform has several components (see Section~\ref{Sec3}), we develop a decomposition method to disentangle, for each team separately, the effects of (a) the inaccurate seeding; (b) the knockout phase play-offs; and (c) the change from the multi-group structure to an incomplete round-robin league.

-We find that the main advantage of an incomplete round-robin format compared to the traditional group stage is the reduced impact of the draw if the seeding and team strengths are not aligned.
-In particular, if the seeding is determined by UEFA club coefficients, while team strengths are based on Football Club Elo Ratings, using an incomplete round-robin format substantially reduces the impact of the draw compared to the group stage format.
-Thus, an incomplete round-robin tournament seems to be more robust with respect to the seeding policy.
-We also demonstrate that, in an incomplete round-robin tournament, relatively weak teams benefit less from a lucky assignment than they do in the traditional group stage, thereby leading to a fairer design.
+Crucially, we find that the main advantage of the incomplete round-robin format compared to the traditional group stage is the substantially lower (more favourable) draw uncertainty if the seeding and team strengths are not aligned.
+In particular, if the seeding is determined by UEFA club coefficients, while team strengths are based on Football Club Elo Ratings, using an incomplete round-robin format substantially reduces draw uncertainty compared to the group stage format.
+This finding is especially relevant to UEFA since their official seeding policy is known to be inaccurate \citep{Csato2024c}.
+Conversely, if the seeding and team strengths are fully aligned, the draw uncertainty of the incomplete round-robin league and the traditional group stage remains about the same.
+Finally, relatively weak teams benefit less from a lucky assignment in an incomplete round-robin tournament than they do in the traditional group stage, thereby leading to a fairer design.

-These are highly relevant results for organisers because the draws of major tournaments are quite imbalanced in practice, mainly due to misaligned seedings \citep{LapreAmato2025, LaprePalazzolo2022, LaprePalazzolo2023}.
-However, if the strengths of the teams are known to the organiser, the incomplete round-robin format does not decrease the uncertainty of the draw, even though the higher number of matches played by a team would suggest otherwise.
+These results uncover the advantages of using an incomplete round-robin tournament and clearly show what insights can be gained by applying operational research to tournament design problems.
+According to our findings, the recent fundamental rule change in the UEFA Champions League has not had undesirable consequences, at least with respect to draw uncertainty.
+This is an important message because many reforms aimed to make a sports tournament more exciting had undesirable effects \citep{KendallLenten2017}.